-I’ve been making them individually, but this would be an easy drink to make in larger quantities and serve in a pitcher.
-Perfect for parties.
+I generally make them make them individually, but this would be an easy drink to make in larger quantities and serve in a pitcher.
+Perfect for parties!

-Garnish the glass with a thin apple slice, if you're feeling fancy.
-Drink up!
+Garnish the mug with a thin apple slice, if you're feeling fancy.